JasonDeng22/KHM_MM_Geospatial_Analysis/README.md

 # Cambodia and a bit of Myanmar

 Welcome!
-This is my final project is mainly on Cambodia, but there are a few images on Myanmar.
+My final project is mainly on Cambodia, but there are a few images on Myanmar.
 I selected Myanmar as my LMIC, but the country is quite large and my computer was not strong enough to process all the data.
 I switched to Cambodia after the first project.

 ## Administrative Subdivisions of Myanmar